 Participants are responsible for all costs incurred in-country, including costs related to securing housing, taxes, residence permit fees (vary depending on city), etc. Non-U.S. citizens are also responsible for any visa fees incurred in the United States.
 Please contact firstname.lastname@example.org for more information about typical costs and budgeting.

-In April, we will conduct a pre-departure orientation seminar.
+In the Spring, we will conduct a pre-departure orientation seminar.
 Topics will include important program dates, what to bring with you to Germany, travel specifics, an introduction to the German workplace, and other topics related to your stay in Germany.

-Upon your arrival in Germany, Cultural Vistas will conduct an intercultural seminar in Berlin before you depart for the city where you will complete your internship (tentatively Friday, June 3 and Saturday, June 4).
+Upon your arrival in Germany, Cultural Vistas will conduct an intercultural seminar in Berlin before you depart for the city where you will complete your internship (tentatively Saturday, June 4).
 Participants will receive details regarding the seminar in Germany as they become available.

 Once you have been accepted to the program, Cultural Vistas will find an internship position with a host company in Germany in the field determined during your interview.
 While some placements are secured quickly, the placement process usually takes a few months.
 German work culture includes more vacation time, more sick leave, and complicated hierarchies, all of which may lead to a lengthy decision-making process.
 Cultural Vistas has established partnerships with many companies, but we also conduct research and reach out to new organizations when necessary.
 Participants can help by being proactive: update your materials as required, research and contact companies on your own, follow up with suggested company contacts immediately, and always keep Cultural Vistas informed of everything that may affect your internship placement.